Haider Rahman

-Haider Rahman is a Pakistani musician and current band member of the band Laal.
+Haider Rahman is a Pakistani musician and member of the band Laal.
 He plays the bansuri (flute) for the band.
 He also sometimes lends his voice for backup vocals.
-He is recognized all over Pakistan because of his being a shagird of the legendary Pakistani flute player Akmal Qadri and the famous north Indian classical musician Hariprasad Chaurasia.
+He is recognized all over Pakistan for being a shagird of the legendary Pakistani flute player Akmal Qadri and the famous north Indian classical musician Hariprasad Chaurasia.
 He also spent some time training with Mohammad Ahsan (aka Pappu).

 Early life

 Haider started playing the flute at a very young age.
 His main inspiration was Pandit Hariprasad Chaurasia with whom he spent nearly 4 months in training as a Shagird (student).
 He has dedicated his life to training for and playing the bansuri because of the Pandit's influence.

 Haider is also credited for taking the North Indian flute playing genre to a new level because of his work and performances with jazz, Cuban, Bulgarian, Hungarian and western classical folk musician's while he was studying for a master's in economics from London.